FLOIP/flow-spec/flows.md

 #### Setting Contact Properties

 A common use-case for platforms that run flows on Contacts is to modify the Contact's properties based on the interactions within a flow.
-To simplify this common use-case, all blocks have a standard capability to specify how a contact property should be updated.
+To simplify this common use-case, all blocks that can produce a result have a standard capability to specify how a contact property should be updated.
 This update shall happen immediately prior to following the exit node out of the block.
 This is specified via the optional `set_contact_property` object within the Block `config`:

 ```text
 config {